 More boys than girls are born every year in the UK.
-But any lead in health that men start with vanishes with the first dirty nappy.
+However, any lead in health that men start with vanishes with the first dirty nappy.

 From infancy to old age, women tend to be healthier than men.

 The reasons women outlive men are not fully understood, but men not seeing the doctor if they are unwell probably doesn’t help.
-A 2012 study by the National Pharmacy Association found that men were much less likely than women to take advantage of primary care health services, including GPs and pharmacies.
+The National Pharmacy Association says men are much less likely than women to take advantage of primary care health services, including GPs and pharmacies.
 Men visit their GP around four times a year compared to six times for women.

-Not enough fruit and veg (8.7%), not putting 5-a-day on your plate at mealtimes increase the risk of heart disease, stroke and some cancers
+Not enough fruit and veg (8.7%), not consuming 5-a-day portions of fruit and vegetables increase the risk of heart disease, stroke and some cancers

 Lack of exercise (6.2%), not achieving the recommended 150 minutes of exercise a week increases the risks of heart disease, stroke and bowel cancer